 For years, the way that child support was applied would vary widely until the Family Support Act of 1988.
 The federal government passed the act to establish a more streamlined and uniform process to the custody proceedings.
 There are three methods used to calculate the amount of child support owed each month.

-Percentage of Income
+The Percentage of Income for Child Support

 Determinations and Considerations

 While the methods for figuring out the child support payments will touch on one of the previous 3 methods, other factors can come into consideration.
 For example, the custodial parent might make more money than the non-custodial parent.
 The following considerations become important in a child support case:

 Activities and the Children